Skip to content

 • Android backup: a copy of the app's data may be included in your own device backup, as described under Storage below.

-Ledgerly carries out no other transmission of your data.
-Everything in this list is optional or can be switched off, and none of it routes through a Mad Max Labs server, because we do not operate one.
+Ledgerly carries out no other transmission of your data, and everything in this list is optional or can be switched off.
+Your ledger itself never routes through a Mad Max Labs server.
+The one server we do operate, the Ledgerly AI service, receives only what the AI section describes, only for subscribers, and stores none of it beyond usage metering.

 What Ledgerly does not do